Our Board of Trustees

 Dopamine Dolls is governed by a Board of Trustees.
 Our trustees are volunteers with lived experience of neurodiversity (either as individuals or as support to a family member).
 Our trustees are responsible for ensuring our resources are managed and used to meet out purposes, in compliance with our constitution and the law.
 They are also responsible for conflicts of interest, safeguarding and reporting to the Scottish Charity Regulator (OSCR).

 Hiya!
-I’m Ashley Hope, Co-Founder, Chair, and CEO of Dopamine Dolls.
+I’m Ashley Hope, Co-Founder, Chair, and Director of Dopamine Dolls.

 I have a BA(Hons) in Business and Marketing and a PGDip in Social Work.
 I enjoy the strategy and service development of Dopamine Dolls, but it is the connection at our Peer Support Groups that gets me up in the (late) morning!